sureshmopidevi/NetworkDelegation/README.md

 }
 ```

-2. Create an Singleton class `NetworkManager` to manage networking in application.
+2. Create a Singleton class `NetworkManager` to manage networking in application.
 - Add `delegate` property to assign `NetworkDeleagate` properties.

 ```swift